 Lawyers Promoting Innovation

-The IPC adds a new dimension to Penn Law’s robust IP offerings.
-The IPC is closely integrated with Penn Law’s curriculum in law and technology and builds upon the strengths of its research programs, such as Penn Law’s Center for Technology, Innovation and Competition.
+The DIPTC adds a new dimension to Penn Law’s robust IP offerings.
+The DIPTC is closely integrated with Penn Law’s curriculum in law and technology and builds upon the strengths of its research programs, such as Penn Law’s Center for Technology, Innovation and Competition.
 Students in the IPC also partner with the student-run Penn Intellectual Property Group (PIPG) to offer “boot camp” sessions to advise the public and the greater Penn community about topics in IP law.
 And Penn Law sponsors a team for the national transactional IP LawMeet.

 The Detkin Clinic was made possible by a generous gift from Peter Detkin EE’82, L’85, the noted IP entrepreneur and Founder and Vice Chairman of Intellectual Ventures, an invention investment firm, who currently serves on the Board of Overseers for Penn’s School of Engineering and Applied Science.